inkarkat/vim-IndentCommentPrefix/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 1.41    RELEASEME
+- ENH: Allow dynamic g:IndentCommentPrefix\_IndentSettingsOverride via Funcref.
+  For example, to expand tabs only if the comment prefix isn't in column 1.

 ##### 1.40    23-Dec-2017
 - Supply 'i' flag (since Vim 7.4.601) to execute the insert mode in/dedent before typeahead (to avoid breaking macro playbacks).